coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-iii-operation/verifying-stake-pool-operation.md

 ## Conclusion

 {% hint style="success" %}
 Congratulations!
-Your stake pool is included in the Cardano network and ready to produce blocks.
+Your stake pool is included in the Cardano network and is ready to produce blocks.
 {% endhint %}

 Currently, Input Output recommends the following stake pool configuration: